We are heading towards a new era of computing.

 It may also impact the Dynamics AX, NAV and CRM professionals we support.

-Dynamics AX and NAV, for example, began in Denmark and still have strong Scandinavian roots.
+, for example, began in Denmark and still have strong Scandinavian roots.
 Having been demoed in German to English, we are hopeful that Skype Translate will support lesser-known languages too.
 The extent to which it does may dictate how useful it is for Dynamics professionals.

 Another barrier may be connectivity.
 However, once 4G is available everywhere and WiFi networks are more consistent, we could see an amazing shift to more multi-sensory business communications.